cvat-ai/cvat/cvat/apps/documentation/installation.md

 -   Download [Docker for Mac](https://download.docker.com/mac/stable/Docker.dmg).
     Double-click Docker.dmg to open the installer, then drag Moby the whale to the Applications folder.
 Double-click Docker.app in the Applications folder to start Docker.
-Complete instructions can be found [here](https://docs.docker.com/v17.12/docker-for-mac/install/#install-and-run-docker-for-mac).
+More instructions can be found [here](https://docs.docker.com/v17.12/docker-for-mac/install/#install-and-run-docker-for-mac).

 -   There are several ways to install Git on a Mac.
 The easiest is probably to